Posted on Oct. 10, 2023 by Niki Nelson

 As an officer, you know de-escalation has been a part of policing for decades and that not everyone wants to de-escalate.
 You know that officers don’t actually de-escalate other people.
 Instead, they set the conditions that provide the best opportunity and motivation for people to de-escalate themselves.
 In other words, de-escalation requires cooperation.

 VirTra has 2 valuable de-escalation courses that are NCP-certified by IADLEST.
 They combine classroom learning with hands-on experience in the simulator.
 The best way to learn a skill is to use it in context – so VirTra allows you to research the topic, then put it into practice in a safe environment.
-To get started on de-escalation training, contact a specialist.
+To get started on non-verbal and verbal de-escalation training, contact a specialist.

 References: